Bohuslän: History

 Nordic Bronze Age rock art in Bohuslän, Three men performing a ritual, circa 2nd millennium BCE, the Bronze Age.

 During the 2nd millennium BCE, the Nordic Bronze Age began (c.
 1700–500 BCE), including rock art such as the examples found throughout Bohuslän.
 During the Migration Period (300–700 CE) and the Viking Age (700–1000 CE), the area was part of Viken, and was actually known as two entities: Rånrike in the north and Elfsyssel in the south.
-It has been claimed that King Harald Fairhair made it part of the unified Norway in about 872, but contemporary sources give rise to doubt that Harald actually ever held the Viken area properly.
-The earliest proof of Båhus lands being in Norway's hands is from the 11th century.
+It has been claimed that King Harald Fairhair made it part of a unified Norway in about 872, but contemporary sources give rise to doubt that Harald actually ever held the Viken area properly.
+The earliest attested information available of these lands being part of Norway is from the 11th century.

-As long as Norway was a kingdom of its own, the province prospered, and Båhus castle was one of the key fortresses of the kingdom.
-When Norway was united with Denmark in 1537, the province began its decline in wealth; the area was frequently attacked by Swedish forces as part of the larger border skirmishes.
-The Norwegian fortress, Båhus, was built to protect this territory.
-Being a border zone towards the Swedish kingdom, and to a lesser extent against Danish lands in Halland, the Båhus region was disproportionately populated by soldier families.
+As long as Norway was a kingdom of its own, the province prospered, and the fortress of Båhus was one of the key defensive structures of the kingdom.
+When Norway was united with Denmark in 1537, the province began its decline in wealth as the area was frequently attacked by Swedish forces as part of larger border skirmishes.
+The fortress at Båhus, was improved to help protect this territory.
+Being a border zone with the Kingdom of Sweden, and to a lesser extent butting up against the province of Halland which at that time was part of Danish Scania, this caused the Båhus region to be disproportionately populated by soldier families.

-Båhuslen belonged to Denmark-Norway until it was ceded to Sweden in the Treaty of Roskilde in 1658.
+The province of Bohuslän (Båhuslen) belonged to Denmark-Norway until it was ceded to Sweden in the Treaty of Roskilde, signed between the two countries in 1658.
 The fortress of Carlsten was built in Marstrand during the 17th century.
-For a period, Marstrand was also a free port (porto Franco), with a free religious practice and, as such, home to the only synagogue in Sweden at the time.
+For a period, Marstrand was also a free port (porto Franco), with free religious practice and, as such, home to the only synagogue in Sweden at the time.

 Small fishing huts on Käringön in the Bohuslän archipelago.
 Drawn by Ferdinand Boberg in 1917.

-The commercial fishing of herring increased in the 18th century, and the province flourished during a major herring period around 1747–1809.
-Many small fishing communities grew up around the coast.
+The commercial fishing of herring increased in the 18th century, and the province flourished during a major herring period between 1747–1809, causing many small fishing communities to be built up and down the Bohuslän coast.

-Before the large scale fishing of herring started, Bohuslän had a considerable forest cover.
-Timber was once the largest export product and main source of income in Bohuslän.
-But with the increased importance of fishing, more wood was needed as construction material for houses and boats, and as fuel for herring oil boilers (trankokerier).
-Deforestation during the 19th century gave rise to today's rugged, rocky landscape.
+Before the large scale fishing of herring started, Bohuslän had considerable forest cover.
+Timber was once the largest export product and main source of income of the province, but with the increased importance of fishing, more wood was used as construction material for houses and boats, and as fuel for herring oil boilers (trankokerier).
+Deforestation during the 19th century helped to give rise to today's more rugged, rocky landscape.